 Surprisingly, in every suburban and rural school, the English teachers are rather illiterate in terms of the language.
 Further, authority does not scrutinize the design of the prevailing course curriculum to the gaps in the local infrastructure levels.
 These are the issues we have discussed above: lack of skilled teachers, non-English speaking environment.
 The teachers who are only there for the sake of it mostly read out a lesson written in English in the classroom.
 They do so in order to wind the syllabus up without feeding even a small amount of relevant information to the students.
 As a result, they derive little to no value from these English classes.

 Teachers often use translation in order to force feed the kids but impede their ability to learn the language fundamentally.
 They give the students homework on a daily basis, but it also focuses on repeating whatever they have mugged up in the classroom, adding little to no value again.
 But things change drastically in case of adults, they learn English to improve and enhance employability.
 Existing infrastructure and modern techniques are confined only to adults.
 Whereas the teachers teach the kids in an elementary school of rural and suburban areas.
 They use rote rhymes and stories without the opportunity to comprehend them.

-In the modern era, economic and cultural adjustability are wreathed with the knowledge of English to a very high extent, the rural poor are thus deprived of opportunities of advancing their careers.
+In the modern era, the knowledge of English surrounds the economic and cultural adjustability to a very high extent.
+Thus the rural poor face deprivation of opportunities of advancing their careers.
 Due to the fact that regional language prevails as the apex medium of conversation, these students sit for higher secondary examinations without the ability to read or comprehend.